tino-brst/tabs-site/src/content/tabs/nafta/duele.md

 slug: 'duele'
 ---

-Magamo tends to play this one slightly different every time, but this should be a good starting point that tries to keep the sections consistent
+Magamo tends to play this one slightly different every time, but this should be a good starting point that tries to keep the sections consistent.

 ```
 [Intro]